jonathanleahy/docker-php-nginx-mysql-phpMyAdmin/README.md

 ## Running

-See README.md for details of the challenge.
+See coding-test.md for details of the challenge.

+## Abstract

+Create a micro-service in PHP without using a predefined framework such as Laravel, Symfony, etc. to list entries from an SQL database table.

 ## Running